 Judy Takács paints people…always people

 Figurative Realist Painter, Judy Takács is best known for her traveling oil portrait series, Chicks with Balls: Judy Takács paints unsung female heroes, which opened as her first solo museum show in early 2020 at the Zanesville Museum of Art.
-A winner of thirteen Best-In-Show awards and two Ohio Arts Council Individual Artistic Excellence Grants in the past decade, she has curated, juried and exhibited in solo, group and juried shows at museums, art centers and colleges nationally.
+A winner of fifteen Best-In-Show awards and three Ohio Arts Council Individual Artistic Excellence Grants in the past decade, she has curated, juried and exhibited in solo, group and juried shows at museums, art centers and colleges nationally.
 She began her art career in 1986 with a Bachelor of Fine Arts from the Cleveland Institute of Art.

-Her work has shown at the Butler Institute of American Art, ArtNEO Museum, MOCA Cleveland, Zanesville Museum of Art, Evansville Museum, Haggin Museum, Artists Archives of the Western Reserve, Salmagundi, and National Arts Clubs.
+Her work has shown at the Butler Institute of American Art, ArtNEO Museum, MOCA Cleveland, Zanesville Museum of Art, Evansville Museum, Haggin Museum, Artists Archives of the Western Reserve, Brookgreen Gardens, Salmagundi, and National Arts Clubs.
 She has been featured and in Poets/Artists Magazine, Fine Art Connoisseur, the Portrait Society Members Journal and was 2018 Grand Prize Winner in the Artists Magazine All-Media Competition.
 Takács’ work has been written about by Cleveland Scene Magazine, Creative Arts Network (CAN) Journal and The Cleveland Plain Dealer.

 Finding inspiration in working on a long term series, since 2017, Takács has been painting women for the Goddess Project, where she re-imagines the characters from the mythology of all the religions through a contemporary feminist lens.